Yattabyte/nSuite/src/README.md

 - [PatchBuffer](#PatchBuffer)
 - [HashBuffer](#HashBuffer)

-### The DirectoryTools namespace exposes 4 similar helper functions:
+#### The DirectoryTools namespace exposes 4 similar helper functions:
 - [CompressDirectory](#CompressDirectory)
 - [DecompressDirectory](#DecompressDirectory)
 - [DiffDirectory](#DiffDirectory)
 - [PatchDirectory](#PatchDirectory)

 # Functions
-## BFT namespace
 ### CompressBuffer
 Compresses a source buffer into an equal or smaller-sized destination buffer.
 After compression, it applies a small header describing how large the uncompressed buffer is.